About Captain Bligh’s famous voyage.

 “The coast being cleared of the attacking natives, our boats were manned and armed, and all the carpenters with their axes were sent on shore, with directions to destroy every canoe they could find; and we are told this service was effectually performed, and that more than fifty canoes, many of which were sixty feet long, and three broad, and lashed together, were cut to pieces.
 This act of severity must have been cruelly felt by these poor people, who, without iron or any kind of tools, but such as stones, shells, teeth, and bones supplied them with, must have spent months and probably years in the construction of one of these extraordinary double boats.” ~Captain William Bligh

 An account of this remarkable voyage can be found in the book Men Against the Sea.

 Below is the text of Captain Bligh Knowledge of the Sea 1746.
-The names available to be personalized are in red.
-All names are optional.

 “Knowledge of the sea never

 Captain William Bligh